mondata-dev/clockify-browser-extension/INSTALL.md

 ## Firefox

 1. Go to `about:addons`
-2. ???
+2. Select install extension from file in the context menu of the little gear in the top right
+3. Allow the permissions and select install in the popups
-3. The extension should be installed
+4. The extension should be installed
-4. After login, you might want to enable "Integrations can create projects/task/tags in the extension's settings.
+5. After login, you might want to enable "Integrations can create projects/task/tags in the extension's settings.